Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

         simulator.SetEndTime(5.0);

 ```

-Again we define the modifier class, which automatically updates the values of Delta and Notch within the cells in {{{CellData}}} and passes it to the simulation.
+Again we define the modifier class, which automatically updates the values of Delta and Notch within the cells in `CellData` and passes it to the simulation.
 ```cpp
         MAKE_PTR(DeltaNotchTrackingModifier<2>, p_modifier);
         simulator.AddSimulationModifier(p_modifier);

 ```

 As we are using a node-based cell population, we use an appropriate force law.
 ```cpp
         MAKE_PTR(GeneralisedLinearSpringForce<2>, p_force);